jmnel/neuralsort/README.md

 | --- | --- | --- | --- | --- |
 | -62.1 |0.0 | -3.44 | -2.86 | -2.57 |

+Figure 1.2 appears approximately normal.
+The kurtosis of the back transformed **x** shows that the heavy tails have been successfully removed by Lambert W inverse transform discussed in [3].
+The results of the ADF test support the notion that our preprocessed data is stationary.

 ## Road map

 - [x] PyTorch implementation of Neuralsort